miso-lims/miso-lims/docs/user_manual/worksets.md

 {% assign sub = sub | plus: 1 %}
+{% include userman-heading.md section=page.section sub=sub title="Moving Items Between Worksets" %}

+You may wish to remove items from one workset while adding the same items to another workset.
+This may be useful when transfering items to another person or team, for example.
+On the Edit Workset page, select the items you would like to move and then click the "Move to Workset" button in the toolbar at the top of the table.
+In the dialog that appears, type in the alias of the Workset that you want to move the items to and click "Search."
+Click on the alias of the workset to confirm and the items will be moved.

+{% include userman-toplink.md %}

+{% assign sub = sub | plus: 1 %}
 {% include userman-heading.md section=page.section sub=sub title="Merging Worksets" %}

 You can merge multiple worksets to create a new workset that contains all of the items in each of the selected